Clasica GamesClasicaGames

 How to Play Minesweeper

-- Click any cell to start the game.
-The first click is always safe and never contains a mine.
+1. Click any cell to begin.
+The first click always reveals a safe area.

 Basic Rules

-- Clicking a mine ends the game immediately
+• Clicking a mine ends the round instantly.

 Strategy Tips for Beginners

-- Start by clicking near the center of the board for the best chance of opening a large area.
+• Start by clicking near the center.
+You maximize your chances of opening a large blank area.

 Real Examples of Gameplay